ftc/PLpaper/section3.md

     Box rawBox = new Box();

-This new Box can be assigned to a parameterized type in order to link togeter the previous style with generic typing, however reversing this will throw a warning.
+This new Box can be assigned to a parameterized type in order to link togeter the previous style with generic typing, however reversing this, assigning a parameterized type to a raw, will throw a warning.

 ##Conclusion